CaliMariDev/BFIR/README.md

 ```html
 <script src="BFIR.js"></script>
 ```
-Now you just put a script body in the element.
+Now you just put a script element in the body.
 You can either compile it to raw brainfuck or execute the brainfuck as an unoptimized js function.
 ```javascript
 //Get Raw Compiled Code
 var bf = compileBFIR("# Code Here");